Revised as of February 4, 2021

 This Insider Trading Policy (the “Policy”) provides guidelines to employees, officers and directors of Aemetis, Inc. (the “Company”) with respect to transactions in the Company’s securities.

 This Policy applies to all transactions in the Company’s securities, including common stock, options for common stock, and any other securities the Company may issue from time to time.
-It applies to all officers of the Company, all members of the Company’s Board of Directors (“directors”), and all employees of, and consultants and contractors to, the Company and its subsidiaries who receive, or have access to, Material Nonpublic Information (as defined below) regarding the Company.
+It applies to all officers of the Company, all members of the Company’s Board of Directors (“directors”), and all employees of the Company and its subsidiaries who receive, or have access to, Material Nonpublic Information (as defined below) regarding the Company.
 This group of people, members of their immediate families, and members of their households are sometimes referred to in this Policy as “Insiders.”
 This Policy also applies to any person who receives Material Nonpublic Information from any Insider.

 It is the policy of the Company to oppose the unauthorized disclosure of any nonpublic information acquired in the workplace and the misuse of Material Nonpublic Information in securities trading.